aurielfournier/CV/Auriel_Fournier_CV.md

 **Fournier, A.M.V.,** Mengel, D.C., Krementz D.G.
 Timing of Autumn Migration in the Mississippi Flyway by Rails. *Association of Field Ornithologists Meeting*  - NS [pdf link](http://doi.org/5ks)

-2014 **Fournier, A.M.V.,** Krementz, D.G.
-2014  The Response of Fall Migrating Sora to Wetland Management. *Arkansas State Chapter of the Wildlife Society Spring Meeting*- AR

 \newpage